Freedom Riders: Birmingham

+On Sunday morning, May 14, the Freedom Riders embarked on a journey from Atlanta in two buses that also accommodated regular passengers.
+However, the first bus was unable to reach Birmingham as it was attacked by a group of 200 men.
+The attackers hurled a firebomb through a rear window of the bus, and the Freedom Riders were taken to a nearby hospital, where they were mostly ignored until being instructed to leave.
+The bus was left completely destroyed, and this became the first memorable image of the Freedom Ride.

 When the bus arrived in Birmingham, it was attacked by a mob of KKK members aided and abetted by police under the orders of Commissioner Connor.
 As the riders exited the bus, they were beaten by the mob with baseball bats, iron pipes and bicycle chains.
 Among the attacking Klansmen was Gary Thomas Rowe, an FBI informant.
 White Freedom Riders were singled out for especially frenzied beatings; James Peck required more than 50 stitches to the wounds in his head.
 Peck was taken to Carraway Methodist Medical Center, which refused to treat him; he was later treated at Jefferson Hillman Hospital.

+On the afternoon of that same Sunday, the second bus arrived at Birmingham's Trailways station, with James Peck as the captain of this leg.
+Peck, a 46-year-old descendant of the Peck & Peck New York retail family and one of the two Harvard alums on the ride, had participated in CORE'S 1947 Journey of Reconciliation, where he was surprised by the level of tolerance towards integration among drivers and passengers.
+However, fourteen years later, he faced a hostile group of white men in sports shirts, who carried lead pipes hidden in paper bags.
+Peck challenged them, declaring that they would have to kill him before hurting his fellow Freedom Riders.
+Despite his brave words, he was attacked and severely beaten by five men in an alley.
+The attackers used a Coke bottle, which was a typical weapon for southern vigilantes.
+Peck lost consciousness within seconds and needed 53 stitches to close his exposed skull.
+Meanwhile, inside the station, the Klansmen violently assaulted the Freedom Riders and anyone else who tried to stop them, including a news photographer who arrived at the scene.

-When reports of the bus burning and beatings reached US Attorney General Robert F. Kennedy, he urged restraint on the part of Freedom Riders and sent an assistant, John Seigenthaler, to Alabama to try to calm the situation.
+When reports of the bus burning and beatings reached the U.S. Attorney General, Robert F. Kennedy, he urged restraint on the part of Freedom Riders and sent an assistant, John Seigenthaler, to Alabama to try to calm the situation.

 Despite the violence suffered and the threat of more to come, the Freedom Riders intended to continue their journey.
 Kennedy had arranged an escort for the Riders in order to get them to Montgomery, Alabama, safely.
 However, radio reports told of a mob awaiting the riders at the bus terminal, as well as on the route to Montgomery.
 The Greyhound clerks told the Riders that their drivers were refusing to drive any Freedom Riders anywhere.